-Commerce projects are easier when everyone understands exactly what's happening under the hood.
-That's why Elastic Path® is built on a foundation of the industry's best open source projects.
+Ecommerce projects are easier when everyone understands exactly what's happening under the hood.
+That's why Elastic Path® is built on a foundation of the industry's best open source ecommerce software.
 We also provide exceptional documentation, in-house support, and source code if you need it — so you're always empowered to meet the most demanding business requirements.

-The Elastic Path® digital commerce platform is built with the latest version of Java – version 7.
+Elastic Path® ecommerce technology is built with the latest version of Java – version 7.
 Java is the foundation for enterprise application development because of its flexibility and scalability.
-Elastic Path and Java together allow you to deploy scalable, secure, and robust Java ecommerce across all of your touchpoints to support the next generation of digital experiences.
+Elastic Path and Java together allow you to deploy scalable, secure, and robust Java e-commerce across all of your touchpoints to support the next generation of digital experiences.
 By using Java open source ecommerce foundations, Elastic Path offers the most flexible e-commerce technology available.

 The Spring Framework is part of the Commerce Engine architecture, and responsible for system-level services including object life cycle management, transactions, security, and job scheduling via the inclusion of several Spring modules.
 Spring's dependency injection and inversion of control allow non-invasive extension of Commerce Engine.
 This makes it possible to customize the implementation of classes without changing the code that invokes that class.
-The loose coupling offered by Spring provides a tremendous level of flexibility and simplicity for developers customizing Elastic Path.
+The loose coupling offered by Spring provides a tremendous level of flexibility and simplicity for developers customizing the Elastic Path Java ecommerce framework.

 The Spring MVC (Model View Controller) is used to segregate all forms of presentation from the underlying business logic in Commerce Engine.
 Spring MVC makes every function highly configurable, and provides an elegant way to interface with popular viewer technologies including Velocity.